top of page

 COLLECTED OBJECTS

-Scroll down to discover the beauty of decay in every object and read about their origins.
+Scroll down to discover the beauty of decay in every surface and read about their origins.

 OBJECT - NR.
 08